dstackai/dstack/docs/docs/reference/cli/run.md

 - `-t TAG`, `--tag TAG` – (Optional) A tag name.
 Warning, if the tag exists, it will be overridden.
 - `-d`, `--detach` – (Optional) Run the workflow in the detached mode.
 Means, the `run` command doesn't poll for logs and workflow status, but exits immediately.
-- `ARGS` – (Optional) Use `ARGS` to override [workflow arguments](../../usage/args.md)
+- `ARGS` – (Optional) Use `ARGS` to pass [configuration arguments](../../usage/args.md)
 - `-h`, `--help` – (Optional) Shows help for the `dstack run` command.
 Combine it with the name of a workflow or provider to see the provider-specific help message.

 !!! info "NOTE:"
     By default, it runs it in the attached mode, so you'll see the output in real-time as your workflow is running.